SYNAPSE ARTS

 A note on language in your application: we are aware of and have been complicit in the “professionalization” of proposal language which centers whiteness and prioritizes education that has not been accessible to everyone.
 In an effort to better support artists who may not have written proposals before, we ask that you focus on communicating your ideas in the best way that reflects your style.
 If we are unclear on essential elements, we will reach out to you.
 You can also join the in-person application workshop on October 26th.

 Accountability is important in this program.
-New Works creators who can respond to deadlines and lead their own projects lessen the workload for our small staff and in our experience, get more out of what this program offers.
+New Works creators who can respond to deadlines and lead their own projects lessen the workload for our small staff, and in our experience, get more out of what this program offers.

 Applications will be reviewed by a panel that includes Synapse staff, ensemble, board members, and previous New Works artists and mentors.
 A minimum of 50% of the panel will be individuals who identify as LGBTQIA+ and a minimum of 25% BILPOC.
 Please consider how your work intersects or aligns with the Synapse values of supporting LGBTQIA+ and women of all identities before applying.
-The program is directed by Rachel Damon with support from other Synapse stakeholders.
+The program is directed by Rachel Damon with support from Jamila Kekulah and other Synapse stakeholders.

 HOW TO APPLY